yushi1007/js-basics-variables-readme/README.md

 Because of its ubiquity in legacy code and StackOverflow posts, it's important to get to know `var`.
-However, as we alluded to earlier, there is almost no reason to use `var` in a post-ES2015 world. `var` comes with a ton of baggage in the form of scope issues — which we will discuss in the lesson on scope in JavaScript — and by allowing developers to play a little too fast and loose with variable declarations.
+However, as we alluded to earlier, there is almost no reason to use `var` with the features JavaScript has post-2015. `var` comes with a ton of baggage in the form of scope issues (which we will discuss in the lesson on scope in JavaScript) and allows developers to play a little too fast and loose with variable declarations.

-With `var`, no error is thrown if you declare a variable twice:
+For example, with `var`, no error is thrown if you declare a variable twice:

 ```js
 var language = "Ruby";